 Four procurement leaders outline what 2021 has in store

 This time last year few procurement leaders would have forecast the challenges that would be thrown their way in 2020.
-That procurement professionals adapted to those challenges so quickly, and in many cases have played pivotal roles in getting their organisations back on the front foot, is a huge credit to the industry.
+Procurement professionals adapted to those challenges so quickly, and in many cases have played pivotal roles in getting their organisations back on the front foot, that is a huge credit to the industry.

 The insights that Rob Woodstock – Chief Commercial Officer at HMRC, Craig Laufer – Chief Procurement Officer at Nielsen, Alan Hartley – Head of Procurement & Supply Chain at Sellafield Ltd and Jenny Reints – Head of Indirect Strategic Sourcing & Real Estate at Chamberlain Group have kindly shared with us are a fascinating glimpse of what’s ahead in 2021.
 There are some common themes: